 - Employers shall ensure that DHHS certified laboratories process the test results and that a qualified medical review officer is responsible for evaluating all test results

-Companies in Ohio are not required to participate with the new drug-free safety program (DFSP) guidelines from the Ohio Bureau of workers’ compensation.
+Companies in Ohio are not required to participate in the new drug-free safety program (DFSP) guidelines from the Ohio Bureau of Workers’ Compensation.
 Companies not participating in the program may conduct random testing at whatever frequency it deems appropriate and also conduct on-site testing or test oral fluid or hair samples.

 - Reasonable suspicion of alcohol and/or another drug testing as appropriate;

 - Post-accident alcohol and/or other drug testing of anyone who may have caused or contributed to an accident following an accident investigation for private employers and, with documentation of reasonable suspicion following an accident investigation, for public employers;

 - Return-to-duty alcohol and/or other drug testing for employees who are given a second chance after a positive test;